 Now that being said, what’s my favorite mollusk?
 Yep!
 You guessed it…… by far it’s the OYSTER.
-Let me just say this, I can have these any which way you make them, but certainly on the half shell is one of my favorites!
-I lovve them simply adorned….some lime, some hot sauce…..and that’s it!
-Then just,……slurp….chew,…..swallow.
-Another emoji…smiling, BIG GRIN!
+Let me just say this, I can have these any which way you make them, but certainly on the half shell is one of my favorites, if not my favorite.
+I love them simply adorned….some lime, some hot sauce…..and that’s it!
+Then just……slurp….chew…..swallow.

-I mean come on, how can anyone look at an oyster and get “grossed out” or “turned off?” as I have often heard people say!
+How can anyone look at an oyster and get “grossed out” or “turned off?”
+As I have often heard people say!
 And usually these are the ones who have never even tried one!
 I am really, really guilty of getting people to fall in love with them though.
 First, I start with a little bit of pressure (quilt…), “how can you talk if you have never had them, you never even had an oyster?”
-Next, (convincing) “please try it one time, one time!…I wiiiilll stop bothering you if you do, come on pleaseeee,” (Second party)” Okay, hurry up, let me try it, hurry up!”
+Next, (convincing) “please try it one time, one time!…I will stop bothering you if you do, come on pleaseeee,” (Second party)” Okay, hurry up, let me try it, hurry up!”

 “That was gooood, OMG, that wasn’t bad at all, OMG that was reaaaally good.”
 “Could I try one more?”
 And I just smirk and say, “absolutely, here you go!”